mpiorowski/task/README.md

 ## Tasks

 Please, try to not spend more than 6 hours.
 You don't need to fully finish all of them, choose how much you want to dive into each of them.

-**But You must touch all of them!** Sorry :).
+**But You must at least touch all of them.
+Sorry :)**

+The Backend part might be the hardest, so if it will start to take too much time, just show some sql knowlegde or write one simple endpoint.

 ### Styling